tcb-si/tcb/README.md

 ## Commands

 Commands express intent.
-They are validated before execution and routed to a handler by convention (`PlaceOrder` → `PlaceOrderHandler`):
+They are validated before execution and routed to an explicitly registered handler:

 ```ruby
 PlaceOrder = Data.define(:order_id, :customer) do